3devo/ChildbusBootloader/PROTOCOL.md

 | 1/2   | CRC

-On I²C, the address given is the 7-bit address, where the MSB is ignored by the slave and must be set to 0 by the master.
+On I²C, the address given is the 7-bit address, where the MSB is ignored by the child and must be set to 0 by the master.
 On RS485, the address is just the full 8-bit address.

 The device type is a selector to select only devices of a particular